jackliuto/jackliuto.github.io/_pages/about.md

   - /about.html
 ---

 I am current an MSc student studying computing at Queen's University, supervised by Dr. Christian Muise.
 My research interests are Machine Learning, Reinforcement Learning, Automated Planning, Neural Symbolic AI, Partially Observable Planning/RL, Embodied Agent Design ect.
 My current work involves building a neural symbolic agent that uses Planning as a high-level system to guide low-level tasks learned through deep learning.
 I am also working as a research intern supervised by Dr. Hector Palacios at ElementAI.
+Feel free to reach me at xl9 [at] queensu.ca if you want to know more about my work.

 <!-- A data-driven personal website
 <!-- ======